 Thursday, April 18: Phuket

 This morning we did a Phuket city tour.
-We visited the Big Buddha temple, Wat Chalong- Phuket’s most famous temple, several lookouts, and a few obscure spots, including Gem World International and a cashew farm (they were part of the tour- not my first choice).
+We visited the Big Buddha temple, Wat Chalong- one of Thailand’s most famous landmarks, several lookouts, and a few obscure spots, including Gem World International and a cashew farm (they were part of the tour- not my first choice).
 The cashews were yummy and we did get to try on a $30,000 ring at the gem place so that was cool.